Callistemon sieberi is a shrub or tree growing to 8 m tall, with fibrous bark, or hard, fissured bark on older plants.

 Is a hardy plant that can be used as a hedge.

 Propagation is easy from both seed and cuttings

-Can regenerate from seed as well as reshooting stem buds after fire.
+Can regenerate from seed as well as reshooting stem buds and coppicing after fire.

 Callistemon – From the Ancient Greek – Kallos (κάλλος) – meaning “beautiful” (which is changed to κάλλη to describe a noun) and stêma (στῆμα) meaning “stamen”, referring to the very showy staminate flowers of the bottle-brush inflorescences.

 sieberi – named in Honour of Franz Sieber (1789-1844), a botanist from the Czech Republic who spent 7 months in Sydney collecting over 600 plant specimens in 1823.

 This species is not considered to be at risk of extinction in the wild.

 NSW Flora Online (PlantNET) – Callistemon sieberi profile page

 Australian National Herbarium – Calllistemon sieberi profile page https://www.anbg.gov.au/gnp/trainees-2018/callistemon-sieberi.html

 Wrigley, J.W. & Fagg, M.I.
 (2001).
 Australian Native Plants – Propagation, cultivation and use in landscaping.
 4th edition.
 New Holland Publishers, Pty.
 Ltd. Australia.